craigtockman/stupid-simple-blog/README.md

 # stupid-simple-blog

-A stupid simple Serverless Next.js blog With a Netlify API form database as the backend by Craig Tockman https://craigtockman.com
+A stupid simple Serverless Next.js blog with a Netlify API form database as the backend by Craig Tockman https://craigtockman.com

 The instructions: https://medium.com/@craigory/build-a-stupid-simple-serverless-next-js-blog-f2bb84f1e7e